cabenavidesg/cabenavidesg.github.io/home.md

 ![homepicture](/assets/IMG_6592.jpg)
 Hello!

 This is my personal webpage.
-Here I will upload everthing about my work, research and hobbies.
+Here I will upload everything about my work, research and hobbies.

 In this webpage you will find: